-A Glance at Jasper
+A Quick Glance At Jasper

 I am already planning my trip for next summer here and plan to stay longer and possible do the white water rafting and helicopter ride should the budget allow (this is a little further south).
 There are wildlife tours which are great if you are a photographer, limited for time in the area or here in the peak season when its busy.
 There are lots of places to stop near by such as the Athabasca river runs alongside the town.

 Mount Robson & Berg Lake Trail

-In Mt Robson we stayed in a beautiful log cabin by the side of a creek that looked out to Mount Robsons peak (See bottom of this page for video clip from the garden to Mt Robson).
+In Mt Robson we stayed in a beautiful log cabin by the side of a creek that looked out to Mount Robson's peak (See bottom of this page for video clip from the garden to Mt Robson).
 Our accommodation was beautiful, the hosts were lovely and the food was unbelievable.
 I've included more about our accommodations in my rocky mountain road trip article.

 We didn't have specific plans for our stay here other than relaxing in the outdoors and doing a walk.
 When we spoke to owners of the ledge they advised us about the Berg Lake trail.
 Sometimes it is easy to get carried away and book up your holidays especially if you like to be active.
 I am really grateful I decided not to book up or plan most of this trip (other than a few bits).
 We drove round to the car park for the berg lake trail and immediately we were greeted with beautiful giant fir trees towering over the path and following a path along the river.

 We didn't feel right continuing on so we went to see if we could help.
-In the end we found her led on the floor next to the trail in pain with a splint on her leg (made by a passing doctor).
+In the end, we found her led on the floor next to the trail in pain with a splint on her leg (made by a passing doctor).
 We decided to help her and her friends get her down to the campgrounds at Kinney lake.
 My fella carried her and I took her backpack and wore mine on my front.
 Her friends were already carrying camping gear and bags on both front and back between them.
 We waited at the shelter but there was no sign of a warden for over an hour.
 We then decided to continue and get her closer to the park entrance and clear of danger, with the temperature dropping, the rain on and off (but gradually getting heavier as the day went on) and a couple of stops for black bears in the tracks.
 We eventually got to a park warden near the bridge and first campsite at Kinney Lake.

-Following this the rain was getting worse, visibility started to change and we realised we wouldn't fit much more of a walk in if we tried to head back.
+Following this the rain was getting worse, visibility started to change and we realised we wouldn't fit much more of a walk-in if we tried to head back.
 We headed back to the lodge, showered then rested in front of the fire before relaxing for dinner with the guests and owners.
 We definitely want to come back to this trail as it was just gorgeous.

 If you liked this post and are thinking about visiting the Rockies check out these articles: